fschuhi/digital-garden-rob-burbea-publish/Help/Help.md

 You might want to take a look at **[[How to browse the Digital Garden|how to browse it]]**.

+Note that the introduction video is a bit older.
+In the current version of the garden the talk pages now have _all_ information on them, including the texts from the transcripts, see **"Talk pages"** below.

 ### How to stroll through this Digital Garden

 The main content of this Digital Garden are transcripts of Rob's talks, available on [[Dharma Seed]].
 They have been transcribed to PDF by the [[Rob Burbea Transcription Project]], then translated in web pages to be displayed here.